robinshredder/API_assignment/README.md

 An alternative is to copy the anime.min.js file from the library's "anime-master" folder, into the same folder as the demo files.
 If you choose this method, you don't have to change anything in the HTML-file.

 If you use Visual Studio code (VSC) to open up the files, you can use the Live Server extension in VSC to start a temporary server from your own computer, enabling the browser to open up the demo.

+# Some useful links when working with Anime JS

+If you want to start using Anime JS on your own, here are some useful links to check out.

+Anime JS codepen example list: https://codepen.io/collection/XLebem/2/ Anime JS Ease visualiser: https://codepen.io/juliangarnier/pen/mWdraw